dipcoat-image/finitedepth/doc/source/user-guide/explanation/generic-typing.rst

 1. If the new class will be used one-shot only, just directly implement concrete class.
 2. If you expect your class to be further extended, defining abstract class is the right choice.
-3. If you just want to override a few methods, inheriting from concrete class can be a good choice.
+3. If you just want to override a few methods, you may inherit from concrete class.

 :ref:`how-to` provides guide to implement concrete class from abstract class.
 To know how to define new abstract class, :class:`.RectLayerArea` can serve as a good example.

+Inheriting concrete class is generally not recommended because the class design is extremely restricted.
+Fixed type values cannot be re-assigned, disallowing any new parameter.
+Also, types of method arguments and outputs must be preserved.

 .. note::